Adrian-Ng/Adrian-Ng.github.io/_SQL/joins/04-join-aliases.md

 $$

 ## Table Aliases

 In the above example, we can see a few __Table Aliases__, these being `trk`, `alb`, and `sng`.

-Now if i want to reference the `Album` relation, I can simply use the alias `alb`.
+Now if i want to reference the `Album` relation, I can simply use the alias `alb` (and pray that _Intellisense_ is working).

 Notice how in the `SELECT`, it is immediately clear what fields I'm using and which relations they come from.
+This is simply because I've chosen sensibly named aliases.

-And in the `JOIN` predicate, it saves me from using a verbose table reference (which would also be valid).
+These alias also provide me the convenience of not being verbose with table references.
+This mainly comes into play in the `JOIN` predicates.

 ### You don't have to alias if you don't want to